PseudoDevs/IamGhost/abmd5.md

-Last updated: 2024-04-08 15:05:49
+Last updated: 2024-04-08 15:06:22
-Random Quote: I actually enjoyed being alone, solitude allowed me to think about important things. - Sheldon Cooper
+Random Quote: I feel like her sobriety is completely dependent on how available I am to her. - Jules Vaughn